ErrolSayre/SimpleDeploy/ReadMe.md

 * simpledeploy.enable=true
 * simpledeploy.rsync-destination=user@host:path

-Since I utilize Gitloite for administration, I have these options specified within the .gitolite.rc file
+Since I utilize Gitloite for administration, I have these options specified within the .gitolite.rc file as valid options to be set per repo.

 ## Licensing